SHolysh/database-manual/02_Understanding_ORMGP_Database/02_04_Secondary_Data_Relationships/02_04_Secondary_Data_Relationships.md

 The final view, V_SYS_PUMP_MOE_TRANS, performs the final calculation for transmissivity (i.e. using P1, P2 and P3) as well as calculating each of K, SC_LPMM, T_ERR and T_ITER.
 Note that the TRANS_EST value is either the previously calculated T (from the previous iteration) or the DEF_TRANSMISSIVITY_EST value.
 The only check made here is to avoid divide-by-zero errors or to calculate negative values - each of the numerators and denominators must be greater than zero.

-Refer to the Figure 2.4.5.1 for details.
+Refer to Figure 2.4.5.1 for details.

 ![Figure 2.4.5.1 ORMGP Database Tables and Views Reference Structure for Hydraulic Conductivity and Transmissivity Calculation.](f02_04_05_01.jpg)
 *Figure 2.4.5.1 ORMGP Database Tables and Views Reference Structure for Hydraulic Conductivity and Transmissivity Calculation.*